DefinitionThis section has been translated automatically.

 Commission E: negative decision, with insufficient evidence of efficacy, from a dosage > 150 µg iodine/day triggering or worsening of hyperthyroidism

-Brown algae are also used for hyperthyroidism, obesity, arteriosclerosis, constipation and rheumatism.
+Brown algae are also used to treat obesity, arteriosclerosis, constipation and rheumatism.
 Also used as an additive in toothpastes, hair lotions, moisturizing face creams and peeling masks.
-Also an additive to fruit juice drinks, but also as animal feed, fertilizer, sprays and for the extraction of iodine; see also negative adoption of Commission E.
+It is also added to fruit juice drinks, but also used as animal feed, fertilizer, sprays and for extracting iodine.

 General informationThis section has been translated automatically.